 This brochure describes the benefits of the Rural Carrier Benefit Plan under our contract (CS 1073) with the United States Office of Personnel Management (OPM), as authorized by the Federal Employees Health Benefits law.
-This Plan is administered and underwritten by First Health Life and Health Insurance Company/Cambridge Life Insurance Company, which are Coventry Health Care companies.
-Customer service may be reached at 1-800-638-8432 or through our website: www.rcbp.coventryhealthcare.com.
+This Plan is administered by Claims Administration Corporation, a Coventry Health Care company.
+Customer service may be reached at 1-800-638-8432 or through our website: http://rcbp.coventryhealthcare.com.
 The address for the Rural Carrier Benefit Plan administrative office is: